CryAndRRich/hustack/README.md

 # Hustack
-A repository that stores all of my assignments from the university's exercise website, Hustack.
-The repository will be updated every two to three weeks
+A repository containing some assignments from the university's exercise platform, Hustack, along with some premium questions from LeetCode.